AllStarLink/ASL3-Manual/docs/user-guide/known-issues-diffs.md

 and the issue will not appear on subsequent reboots.

-A properly resized `/` should be a bit smaller than the full size of the SD card or USB drive use with the device.
+A properly resized `/` should be a bit smaller than the full size of the SD card or USB drive used with the device.
 In Cockpit, look at the Storage tab:

 ![Known issue resize2fs](img/known_issue_resize2fs.png){width="600"}